Why Meditones Help You Wind Down & Have Deep Restful Sleep

 Brain waves are measured by their frequency per second, or in Hertz (Hz).
 So are sound waves.

 Which means we can use sound to stimulate or entrain specific brain wave patterns.

-Meditones are precisely tuned frequencies of sound.
-When these frequencies are combined, they create a humming vibration.
-Scientists call them ‘binaural beats’.
+Binaural beats are precisely tuned frequencies of sound combined to create a humming vibration.

 Which means that you can listen to meditones and help your brain fall asleep effortlessly.
 And the best news?
 The meditones effect works in minutes.